How Do I Fix a Rattling Water Pipe?

 Inspect the Flame Sensor

-A licensed technician will connect a multimeter to the flame sensor to obtain an analysis of the heat output of your gas furnace.
+Our licensed technicians will connect a multimeter to the flame sensor to obtain an analysis of the heat output of your gas furnace.
 If your furnace is operating properly, the screen on the multimeter should display 1.5 to 4 uA.
 Some types of furnaces are designed to produce an output of 0.5 uA.
-A contractor will perform an inspection of the flame sensor to prevent failure during the winter season.
+Our certified contractors offer convenient HVAC repair services and will perform an inspection of the flame sensor to prevent failure during the winter season.

 Clean the Gas Burners